Anonyfox/meteor-scrape/scrape-server.coffee.md

-# Scrape
+# Scrape (Server)

 This module uses the same API on the client and the server and has two modes:
 *websites* and *feeds*.
 Either way, it consumes an URL and returns an object.
+Additionally, there is an *url()* method that returns the plain response text without any further parsing

     @Scrape =
       website: (url) ->